rugk/mastodon-simplified-federation/README.md

   1. for remote follows: It get's the account to follow from the URL.
   2. for toot interactions:
      1. It gets the local toot ID from the URL.
      2. It sends an additional web request to the remote server to get the remote toot ID.
+       Alternatively, it does try to get the remote toot URL from the page you are loading.
 3. Afterwards it redirects you to the "remote_follow"/"remote_interaction" endpoint of your own Mastodon instance directly, thus skipping entering the Mastodon handle in that "foreign" page.

 Due to the fact that it does not block loading of the "Enter your Mastodon ID" popup, it may – especially in the case of "toot interactions" – happen, that the "Enter your Mastodon ID" popup is shown anyway for some seconds.
 After some time, it should be redirected though.
 If it really fails, this behavior ensures you still have a fallback to be able to manually enter your Mastodon handle.

+### Other Fediverse instances

+Note this add-on also include (partially limited) support for redirecting other Fediverse instances to your Mastodon instance.
+There, it may use different (or similar) methods for getting information about the user you want to follow.

+Note, however, it only triggers when a redirect/loading of an URL specific to a Fediverse type occurs.
+As such, it e.g. cannot “intercept” small text-fields, where you can enter your handle, inside of a page.

+* for GNU Social: It can get the user from the URL, if the URL is `/main/ostatus/nickname/<username>`.
+* for Pleroma: TODO